highcharts/highcharts/docs/dashboards/data-pool-and-connectors.md

 In a typical application these are not needed as the whole connect/subscribe sequence is executed by default in the `load` method.

-The `MQTT` connector supports the following callbacks (event handlers):
+The `MQTT` connector supports the following optional callbacks:

 * beforeParse - fired before an incoming packet is parsed
-* connectEvent - covers both connect/disconnect
+* connectEvent - handles both connect/disconnect
-* subscribeEvent - covers subscribe/unsubscribe
+* subscribeEvent - handles subscribe/unsubscribe
 * packetEvent - fired on an incoming packet
 * errorEvent - reports errors from the MQTT client or the connector

+The standard `DataConnector` events `load`, `afterLoad` and `loadError` are not used but stub callbacks are provided for reference.

 Although the `JSONConnector` and the `MQTTConnector` have much in common there are some important differences: